Royal Mail: Prohibited goods

 Royal Mail will not carry a number of items which it says could be dangerous for its staff or vehicles.
 Additionally, a list of 'restricted' items can be posted subject to conditions.
 Prohibited goods include alcoholic, corrosive or flammable liquids or solids, gases, controlled drugs, indecent or offensive materials, and human and animal remains.

 In 2004, Royal Mail applied to the then postal regulator Postcomm to ban the carriage of sporting firearms, saying they caused disruption to the network, that a ban would assist police with firearms control, and that ease of access meant the letters network was a target of criminals.
 Postcomm issued a consultation on the proposed changes in December 2004, to which 62 people and organisations responded.

 In June 2005, Postcomm decided to refuse the application on the grounds that Royal Mail had not provided sufficient evidence that carrying firearms caused undue disruption or that a ban would reduce the number of illegal weapons.
 It also said that a ban would cause unnecessary hardship to individuals and businesses.

 In August 2012, Royal Mail again attempted to prohibit the carriage of all firearms, air rifles and air pistols from 30 November 2012.
-It cited Section 14(1) of the 1998 Firearms (Amendment) Act, which requires carriers of firearms to "take reasonable precautions" for their safe custody and argued that to comply would involve disproportionate cost.
+It cited section 14(1) of the Firearms (Amendment) Act 1988 (c.
+45), which requires carriers of firearms to "take reasonable precautions" for their safe custody and argued that to comply would involve disproportionate cost.
 A Royal Mail public consultation document on the changes said: "We expect the impact on customers to be minimal".

 The proposals provoked a large negative response, following a campaign led by the British Association for Shooting and Conservation, backed by numerous shooting-related websites and organisations.
 A total of 1,458 people gave their views in emails and letters sent to Royal Mail.
 An online petition opposing the proposals was signed by 2,236 people, 1,742 of whom added comments.
 In the face of such opposition, Royal Mail dropped the proposals in December 2012.